jhumelsine/jhumelsine.github.io/_posts/2025-08-25-builder-complete-impl.md

 ```

 # The Complete Design
 This final diagram shows all elements in the design.
-Its structure mirrors the GoF’s example at the top of this blog and also available [here](https://jhumelsine.github.io/2025/08/08/builder-introduction.html#why-use-it).
+Its structure mirrors the GoF’s example at the top of this blog, which is also available [here](https://jhumelsine.github.io/2025/08/08/builder-introduction.html#why-use-it).

-Once the entire design assembled, it becomes obvious that the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) is a major design element in this design.
-For example, this design can easily accommodate more concrete `PizzaBuilders` such as `PricePizzaBuilder`, for which its implementation would look very similar to `CaloriePizzaBuilder`, but rather than calculating calories, it would calculate the cost of the built pizza.
+Once the entire design diagramed, it becomes obvious that the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) is a major design element in this design.
+For example, this design can easily accommodate more concrete `PizzaBuilders` such as `PricePizzaBuilder`, which would look very similar to `CaloriePizzaBuilder`, but rather than calculating calories, it would calculate the cost of the built pizza.

 <img src="/assets/Builder-3-6.png" alt="Complete Design" width = "80%" align="center" style="padding: 35px;">

 # A Review of the Builder Evolution

+Here is a table summarizing the evolution of the Builder design from inner-class to complete GoF design.

 | Phase | Description | Key Characteristics | Pros | Cons |
 |-------|-------------|----------------------|------|------|